 The Japanese, not being ones to want to make trouble, would rather decline unilaterally signing an artist from the west - one that, by the way, doesn't even have management that the Japanese side has a relation with - so if there is trouble, they have no one to blame.

 In the west, you have the Billboard charts.
 In Japan, we have the Oricon charts.
 They are both corrupted by payola but they are what we use.
 To see the most recent Oricon charts, we have to subscribe and pay money.
 There's no way I'm going to pay money for that so here's the most recent Oricon Chart Top 30 chart that we can see for free.
 It's from Nov.
 11, 2011.
 See if you recognize any names on the Top 30:

 See any Adele?
 Lady Gaga?
 Katy Perry or Flo Rida?
 No?
 Neither do I and you will rarely, if ever, see them on any Japanese charts.
 Like I said, sales of western artists have dropped off a cliff in Japan.

 There won't be any recovery of those sales anytime soon, either.

 Understanding these things, then you can see why your band, unsigned in the west, has a basically zero chance of getting signed here in Japan.
 I hate to break this news to you good folks and great musicians but it is what it is.
 Don't take it personally at all if a Japanese label or publisher doesn't answer your inquiries about your music.
 It's not about the music anymore.

-Imagine if there were a time slip and your band were the Beatles, as yet undiscovered in 2015 and unsigned to a label in the west, there's no way a Japanese label will sign you for release in Japan.
+Imagine if there were a time slip and your band were the Beatles, as yet undiscovered in 2017 and unsigned to a label in the west, there's no way a major Japanese label will sign you for release in Japan.
 It has nothing to do with your music and your talent and gift; it has everything to do with intra-company politics.

 John Lennon and Paul McCartney, if they were 18 years old today, would have a major problem.